Soccer-Bellingham workload is only cloud on his horizon | Sports-Games

 Having made his senior debut for Birmingham City as a 16-year-old, he went on to become a mainstay of the Borussia Dortmund team, playing 132 times in three seasons.
 He became England's third-youngest senior international when Southgate gave him his first cap in 2020, aged 17, and now has 26 caps with many predicting he will be a key component of his country's midfield for the next decade.

 Five goals in his first four appearances for Los Blancos have already established him as one of the first names on Ancelotti's team sheet with the wily Italian describing him as the 'complete midfielder' despite his tender years.
-Barring injuries Bellingham will face a huge workload this season and world players union FIFPRO has warned that he could be vulnerable to burnout if not managed properly.
+Barring injuries Bellingham will face a huge workload this season and the danger of 'athlete burnout' will be a concern.

+"Burnout develops as a function of chronic stress.
+This can be both physical and psychological," Daniel Madigan, a professor in Sport and Health psychology at York St John University, told Reuters on Thursday.
+"Jude has been playing at the highest levels since a young age and has likely experienced many stressful demands and intense pressures such as World Cups, transfers and playing for club and country.
+His current competition schedule is only likely to contribute to these demands further."

+FIFPRO WARNING World players union FIFPRO warned of the dangers faced by young players such as Bellingham in June.

-In report published in June, FIFPRO found that Bellingham had accumulated almost 15,000 minutes in competitive senior matches before turning 20 this year -- considerably more than his predecessors such as Frank Lampard, Wayne Rooney and Steven Gerrard at the same stage of their illustrious careers.
+A report found that Bellingham had accumulated almost 15,000 minutes in competitive senior matches before turning 20 -- considerably more than his predecessors such as Frank Lampard, Wayne Rooney and Steven Gerrard at the same stage of their illustrious careers.
 Only Rooney came anywhere close to Bellingham's total with 10,989 minutes while Lampard's total was 3,477 and David Beckham had not even managed 1,000 senior minutes before turning 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)